sunnytroo/base_expo_rn_repo/README.md

 # Requirements

 - Build a react native app with 1 screen implementing the designs contained in the `screenshots` folder
-- No logic, validation or API calls are needed
+- No validation or API calls are needed
 - All state and user input should be stored in redux
 - The app should be runnable using expo
 - Record a video/gif of you using the app and put it in the `demo` folder`